-Fiddle classes will also be taught by Paul Brown and John Herrmann.
+Fiddle classes will also be taught by John Herrmann.
 Check the Program Schedule for offerings.

 Jim Hurst Jim Hurst’s mastery of bluegrass guitar is revered by guitar students and widely respected by his musical peers.
 His eclectic career has made him a remarkable performer, an experienced instructor and a highly sought after session musician.
 His affability and gregariousness make him one of the most approachable musicians of his caliber.
 The product of a musical family, Jim was also influenced by the likes of Tony Rice, Clarence White and Jerry Reed.
 He got national exposure with Holly Dunn’s Rio Band, and had several high profile television and radio appearances while touring with Trisha Yearwood Jim also performed with Travis Tritt and Sara Evans, and then joined Grammy-nominated Claire Lynch and her Front Porch String Band in 1995.
 Later he formed a duet with bassist Missy Raines; in 2001 and 2002 they earned IBMA Guitar and Bass Player of the Year, respectively.
 Jim left the Claire Lynch Band in 2010 to embark on a solo career, and has five solo CD’s to his credit: Open Window, Second Son, A Box of Chocolates, Intrepid and his newest: Looking Glass.
 He performs his show full time and teaches at guitar workshops and music camps throughout North America and Europe.
 While he occasionally collaborates with other bluegrass notables, he is best known as a soloist.